analyticalmonk/firestore-schema-visualizer/README.md

 # Firestore Schema and Relationships Visualization

-This project provides tools to extract the schema of a Firestore database, identify relationships between collections, and generate visual representations of the schema and relationships using PlantUML and pydot.
+Extract the schema of a Firestore database, identify relationships between collections, and generate visual representations of the schema and relationships using PlantUML and pydot.

+*Note: this is an exploratory project and not meant for production usage.*

 ## Features